 Gallstones that are causing symptoms should be investigated and treated so that they do not develop into a more serious complication such as jaundice or pancreatitis.
 The main symptom that gallstones are present is pain under the ribcage after eating, usually worse on the right-hand side, and sometimes accompanied by nausea, vomiting and excessive sweating (biliary colic).
 Patients experiencing more severe symptoms such as jaundice, intense abdominal pain, abdominal pain lasting longer than

 eight hours and abdominal pain accompanied by a high temperature should seek immediate medical attention.

 Mr Robertson offers rapid assessment of abdominal pain and gallstones using ultrasound, blood tests and endoscopic retrograde cholangiopancreatography (ERCP).
 An advocate for surgical intervention in virtually all cases of symptomatic gallbladder disease, he also an expert on the treatment of the complications associated with the condition.

-Areas covered for hernia and gallstone surgery, East Midlands
+Areas covered for gallbladder surgery in the East Midlands

-Gavin Robertson is an accredited consultant for the UK's leading private healthcare providers and private hospitals, including Nuffield Health and Spire Healthcare
+Gavin Robertson is an accredited consultant for the UK's leading private healthcare providers and private hospitals, including Nuffield Health, Spire Healthcare

 Intuition Communication Ltd bears no responsibility for information published on this website, which concerns or relates to advertisers and their products and services.
 Read Disclaimer in full.